chewymole/cfcGenerator/README.md

 ### Improvements:

+Enhanced type system with comprehensive language-to-SQL mappings Support for multiple programming languages including:

+- CFML
+- JavaScript/TypeScript
+- Python
+- .NET (C#)
+- PHP/Laravel
+  Improved XML generation and validation
+  Better error handling and debugging capabilities

+## Features

+- Generate Code based on a database table XML or your own adhoc abstract model.
+Models are now available, export or import JSON based schemas.
+- Import SQL CREATE TABLE sql files as a model.
+- Comprehensive type mapping system for multiple languages config.js to control paths, urls, debug, max tables
+- New Adhoc Model creator for creating new models in the selected language without the need to connect to a database.
+Lots of new features to come here, but this is a great start.
+- New XML index file to manage the templates and make it easier to add new ones.
+- New icons for the different file types.
+- Templates now support child templates, so you can create more complex templates if needed.
+- Supported Database Types:
+  - MySQL (v4 & v5+)
+  - PostgreSQL (coming soon)
+  - Microsoft SQL Server
+  - Oracle (incomplete)
+  - Informix (incomplete)
+- XSLT Templates for Code Generation
+  - Easy to modify
+  - Simple to add new templates
+  - Supports multiple programming languages
+- Included Templates:
+- CFML
+  - Taffy API (DAO and Service)
+  - ORM CFC's (Tag and Script)
+  - CF DAO's
+  - CF Service's
+  - CF Bean's
+- JavaScript/TypeScript:
+  - Model Classes
+  - TypeScript Interfaces
+  - API Services
+  - Data Transfer Objects (DTOs)
+- Laravel/PHP:
+  - Eloquent Models
+  - Database Migrations
+  - API Controllers
+  - Resource Classes
+  - Form Requests
+  - API Routes
+- more to come...

+### Language Support:

+The generator now supports type mapping for:

+- CFML
+  - Native CFML types with SQL mappings
+  - ORM-specific type handling
+- JavaScript/TypeScript
+  - JavaScript primitive types
+  - TypeScript specific types (any, unknown, etc.)
+- Python
+  - Native Python types (str, int, float, etc.)
+- .NET (C#)
+  - Specific numeric types (Int32, Int16, etc.)
+  - Complex types (DateTime, Guid, etc.)
+- PHP/Laravel
+  - PHP native types
+  - Laravel framework types

+### Improvments over the original project:

 I improved the XML index file (yac.XML) that describes the templates.
-I added Category, Subcategory, and Template elements.
-I also added a Name, Description, and syntax style attributes as well as the language icon.
+I added a Name, Description, and syntax style attributes.
 These are displayed in the UI to help the user identify what the template will be building.

-I updated the structure of the xml, I included a few icons from [vscode-icons](https://github.com/vscode-icons/vscode-icons/tree/master/icons), feel free to add more as you need other file types.
+I updated the structure of the xml, now every main element is named node, then you can specify the template as an attribute.
+On the front end, i included a few icons from [vscode-icons](https://github.com/vscode-icons/vscode-icons/tree/master/icons), feel free to add more as you need other file types.

-I removed some of the older template types on the backend, I added a few extra CFML templates as well as some example JS and PHP templates.
-I added server side caching to the table list per datasource name to cache the database schema after the first run.
-So you may need to run it a few times, before your first attempt to generate the code.
+I removed some of the older template types, and added an CF ORM template to generate code in both Tag and Script syntax and two Taffy API templates.
+On the backend, I added server side caching to the table list per datasource name to cache the database schema after the first run.

 I set a limit on the total tables returned, since this could lead to time-out requests.
 I may add table filtering in a feature release.
 But for now, its limited, feel free to remove this if you need more than 200 tables returned.